September 23, 2011

 Padre Pio later wrote,” Thank the Virgin of Fatima for me.
 On the very day She left here, I felt well again. “ Three days later, he was celebrating Mass.
 When St. Pio was told about an article that appeared in Foggia, which asked why Our Lady of Fatima had gone to San Giovanni Rotondo and not the shrine of Saint Michael at Monte Sant'Angelo, Padre Pio explained with enchanting simplicity: "Our Lady came here because she wanted to cure Padre Pio."

-St. Pio Spiritual Father to Blue Army
+St. Pio Spiritual Father

 Not many people realize that St..
 Padre Pio had provided a way that those after his death could still become his spiritual children?
 They could do so in just one way: they could make the Blue Army pledge (the basic requests of Our Lady: Morning Offering, Scapular and Rosary).
 He did this in gratitude for the great favor he recieved through the Pilgrim statue of Our Lady of Fatima, St. Pio had accepted all who make and keep the Blue Army pledge as his spiritual children (for whom he will wait at the gates of Heaven "until all have entered").
 Provided of course, that they live the message of Our Lady and they remain good!
 St. Pio also sent a crucifix to the Bishop of Fatima (the Most Rev. John Venancio) who was the international spiritual head of the Blue Army at the time.
-When asked one day whether it was a good thing to belong to the Blue Army, St. Pio answered: "Could you do anything better?"
+When asked one day whether it was a good thing to belong to the Blue Army, St. Pio answered: "Could you do anything better?"to Blue Army Members

 'I love my Spiritual Children as much as my own soul and even more.'